 The Company maintains one Master Trust for three profit sharing and retirement plans that are sponsored by the Company.
-The three plans are the Plan, The Toro Company Profit Sharing Plan for Plymouth Union Employees and the Hahn Equipment Company Savings Plan for Union Employees.
+The three plans are the Plan, The Toro Company Investment, Savings, and Employee Stock Ownership Plan, and the Hahn Equipment Company Savings Plan for Union Employees.
 The purpose of the Master Trust is to pool investment transactions and achieve uniform rates of return on comparable funds under all plans.
 The Master Trust invests in fully benefit-responsive investment contracts stated at fair value and then adjusted to contract value.
 Fair value of the contracts is calculated by discounting the related cash flows based on current yields of similar instruments with comparable durations.

 The Plan's proportionate share of net investment income from the Master Trust is based upon the percentage of the fair value of the Plan's investment in the Master Trust's net assets.
-The

-Plan's percentage interest in the net assets of the Master Trust was approximately 99% as of December 31, 2008 and 2007.
+The Plan's percentage interest in the net assets of the Master Trust was approximately 1% as of December 31, 2008 and 2007.

-(c) Accounting Estimates
+(c) Use of Estimates

-The preparation of financial statements in conformity with U.S. generally accepted accounting principles requires the Plan Administrator to make estimates and assumptions that affect the reported amounts of net assets available for benefits and disclosure of contingent assets and liabilities as of the date of the financial statements and the reported amounts of changes in net assets available for benefits during the reporting period.
+The preparation of financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of net assets available for benefits, and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of changes in net assets available for benefits during the reporting period.
 Actual results could differ from those estimates.